danielsaidi/PrintingKit/README.md

 PrintingKit helps you print PDF documents, images, etc. in Swift and SwiftUI.

-With PrintingKit, just create a `Printer` and print any of the supported `PrintItem` types.
+With PrintingKit, you just have to create a `Printer` instance or use `Printer.shared`, then use it to print any of the supported `PrintItem` types with a single line of code.

+PrintingKit works on both iOS and macOS.